 Enter on line 8 any income you cannot find a place for on your return or other schedules.
 State the nature and source in the spaces provided, or attach a separate explanation.
+See below for items that should be reported under Other Income.

+Foreign Income Exclusion.
 If you are entitled to a foreign income exclusion, please attach a copy of your Federal Form 2555 to your return and report the amount of your exclusion as a credit in parenthesis (Example: (30,000)) on line 8 Other Income on page 2 of your return.
 All foreign income must be reported on your return in order to receive any foreign income exclusion.